The Trust Principles

 Thomson Reuters Founders Share Company was established in 1984 when Reuters became a public company.
 The Directors of Thomson Reuters Founders Share Company have a duty to ensure, to the extent possible, that the Trust Principles are complied with.

-The Directors of Thomson Reuters Founders Share Company are experienced and eminent people from the world of politics, diplomacy, journalism, public service and business.
+The Directors of Thomson Reuters Founders Share Company are experienced and eminent people from the world of politics, diplomacy, media, public service and business.
 The Directors are selected by a nomination committee and proposed to the board of Thomson Reuters Founders Share Company for appointment.
 The nomination committee also has unique features.
 Two of its members are judges from the European Court of Human Rights and assist in scrutinizing candidates' suitability.
 The Thomson Reuters board has two representatives on the committee and Thomson Reuters Founders Share Company's board has five representatives, including its chairman.
 Other members are representatives of the press associations from the UK, Australia and New Zealand.

 The number of Directors has to be at least 14 and not more than 18.
 Directors have a minimum of two meetings per year, and receive reports on our activities in the different fields in which we operate.
 The Directors meet with both the Thomson Reuters Board and representatives of senior management.
 Through Thomson Reuters Founders Share Company's Chairman, regular contact is maintained with our company.
 The relationship is one of trust and confidence.